Someone who went through the process kindly shared their experience with us.

 This document needs to be translated into English before you can apply for renunciation.
 The processing time for the SA Embassy/Consulate takes around 9-12 months.

 - During the time that your renunciation application is being processed by the South African authorities, your South African documentation (passport, etc) remains valid and can be used for travel.

 - Once your renunciation has been duly processed, you will receive a notification from the SA Embassy/Consulate to hand in your South African documentation (all passports and ID documents).
 As soon as you have handed in your documentation, the SA Embassy/Consulate will hand over the confirmation of your renunciation to you (called the “Renunciation Certificate), as well as a letter confirming that you handed in your South African documents and can now apply for a South African permanent resident ID.
 (We have had reports that for some reason, only the embassy in Berlin issues people with this letter – the Consulate in Munich somehow does not and we are unsure why).

-- The confirmation of your renunciation (the Renunciation Certificate) will also include your new ID number which shows your new status as non-citizen with permanent residency.
-See screen shot attached.
-(Your third last digit of your ID number will change from a “0” indicating that you are a citizen, to an “1”, showing you are now classified as a permanent resident – see Wikipedia on how this works).
+- The confirmation of your renunciation (the Renunciation Certificate) will also include your new ID number which shows your new status as a non-citizen with permanent residency.
+See the screenshot attached.
+(The third last digit of your ID number will change from a “0” indicating that you are a citizen, to a “1”, showing you are now classified as a permanent resident – see Wikipedia on how this works).

 - Once your naturalisation certificate has been issued, you will be invited to collect the naturalisation certificate at your local naturalisation office (at this point you will also have to pay your naturalisation application fee, which is currently 255€).

-This is how the Renunciation Certificate looks like:
+This is what the Renunciation Certificate looks like:

 This is the letter from the Embassy confirming that you handed in your documents and may now apply for a South African Permanent Residency ID Document: